Extended events in SQL server- top 5 use

 Q: Can I modify event sessions to track particular problems?

 Ans: Definitely.
-With its great degree of customization, Extended Events lets you zero in on certain events of interest.
+With its high degree of customization, Extended Events lets you focus on certain events of interest.

 Q: How can I begin using Extended Events In SQL Server?

-Ans: To define your event sessions, start by examining the GUI tools in SQL Server Management Studio.
+Ans: Examine the GUI tools in SQL Server Management Studio to define your event sessions.

 Q: When it comes to real-time monitoring, are Extended Events appropriate?

-Ans: Extended Events do indeed excel at real-time monitoring, making it possible to quickly identify performance issues.
+Ans: Extended Events excel at real-time monitoring, making it possible to identify performance issues quickly.

-Q: Which sites can I use to find out more about Extended Events?
+Q: Which sites can I use to learn more about Extended Events?

 Ans: Just refer to Extended Events In SQL Server to learn & apply in your environment.